 There are over 11 million people in the UK with a criminal record check and this represents a large talent pool that many employers are missing out on, but they continue to opt for applicants that do not hold a criminal record.

-A ‘Ban the Box’ campaign is also calling for UK employers to give former offenders a fair chance to apply for jobs by removing the tick box from application forms and asking about criminal convictions later on in the recruitment process.
+In addition, a ‘Ban the Box’ campaign is calling for UK employers to give former offenders a fair chance to apply for jobs by removing the tick box from application forms and asking about criminal convictions later on in the recruitment process.

 Recruitment of ex-offenders policy